Mexican Corn Dip

 Why You’ll Love This Mexican Corn Dip

-- Super short ingredient list.
-This dip requires just a handful of ingredients, most of which are pantry staples.
+- 15 minute recipe.
+This party dip requires just a handful of ingredients, most of which are pantry staples already on hand, and takes only 15 minutes to whip up.

 - Just the right amount of creaminess.
 We have the perfect scoopable abilities with a hint of tanginess and a bit of spice all around.